tjbui/bella-birthday-game/README.md

 ## 🌐 Hosting on Netlify

-You can easily deploy this project using Netlify's free plan:
+You can deploy this project using Netlify's free plan:

 **Prepare your project**:
 * Make sure your files are named correctly: `index.html` and `index.js` (if you renamed them)